 The sun on Midsummer Eve

 The first comes from the Menologium, a poem composed probably in the second half of the tenth century.
-The Menologium catalogues the course of the year and the saints' feasts which occur in each month, but it's much more than just a functional list; it combines useful knowledge and Christian learning with the traditional images and language of Anglo-Saxon poetry.
+The Menologium catalogues the cycle of the year and the saints' feasts which occur in each month, but it's much more than just a functional list; it combines useful knowledge and Christian learning with the traditional images and language of Anglo-Saxon poetry.
 I translated part of the section about May, full of flowering meadows and noisy birds, in this post.
 The section quoted below (ll.106-119) describes the month of June - ærra Liða is the Old English name - as far as June 24th, the feast of John the Baptist and the traditional date of Midsummer Day.
 It follows on from the section on May - naturally! - and so begins by dating the first of June as the sixth day after the feast of St Augustine of Canterbury, May 26th.

 Þænne monað bringð